symfony/symfony-docs/service_container/definitions.rst

 ==========================================

 Service definitions are the instructions describing how the container should build a service.
-They are not the actual services used by your applications
+They are not the actual services used by your applications.
+The container will create the actual class instances based on the configuration in the definition.

 Getting and Setting Service Definitions
 ---------------------------------------